Sorrento Campania, Italy Travel Guide

 Check local listings for temporary exhibitions, concerts, or cultural events at venues like Fondazione Sorrento during your visit.

-Sorrento has numerous chances for relaxation and rejuvenation, allowing you to unwind amidst its beautiful surroundings.
+Sorrento features a lot of possibilities for relaxation and rejuvenation, making it possible to unwind amidst its beautiful surroundings.

 Sorrento's main "beaches" are private beach clubs built on wooden platforms over the water (e.g., Peter's Beach, Leonelli's Beach).
 They provide sun loungers, umbrellas, and direct sea access.